usableai/usableai.github.io/index.md

 ---
 # About us 🧑🏻‍🤝‍🧑🏾
 We are a research group based in Gothenburg, Sweden 🇸🇪.
-Our main objective is to create **usable** ✨ AI systems that can be effectively utilized across a wide range of **application domains** 🚀 with enhanced **user experience** 🏂.
+Our primary goal is to create AI systems that are **usable** ✨ across a variety of industry domains 🚀 with enhanced **user experience** 🏂.

 ## 👩🏽‍🔬 Research topics